limingw4159/SalesCal/README.md

 ## Task

 Given a brands order, you are required to determine the cost and bundle breakdown for each submission format.
 For simplicity, each order should contain the minimal number of bundles.

 ### Input:

-Each order has a series of lines with each line containing the number of items followed by the submission format code An example input:
+Each order has a series of lines with each line containing the number of items followed by the submission format code
+* An example input:
+* Tips: if you need to finish the order, please type exit

 ```
 10 IMG
 15 FLAC
 13 VID
+exit
 ```

 ### Output: